-- 2.1 All applications must be made in writing on an application form that can be obtained: - (a) for a Nursery place from the school (telephone 0191 273 3667); - (b) for a Reception place from the Local Authority Admissions Team; and - (c) for Years 1 6 from the child(ren)'s current school or St Paul's School.
+- 2.1 All applications must be made in writing on an application form that can be obtained: - (a) for a Nursery place from the school (telephone 0191 273 3667); - (b) for a Reception place from the Local Authority Admissions Team; and - (c) for Years 1 6 from the child(ren)'s current school or St Paul's School. - 2.2 Parents and carers who apply by the closing date for a Reception or a Nursery place will be contacted with either an offer of a place or an explanation of why a place has not been offered after the 16 April preceding the start of the school year (in September) for which a place

-- 2.2 Parents and carers who apply by the closing date for a Reception or a Nursery place will be contacted with either an offer of a place or an explanation of why a place has not been offered after the 16 April preceding the start of the school year (in September) for which a place has been requested.
-Parents and carers who apply after the closing date will be notified of an offer after the 5 June. - 2.3 Parents and carers who apply for other year groups shall return completed application forms to the Local Authority Admissions Team or the school. - 2.4 The Admissions Committee shall meet as and when necessary to ensure that all applications are considered within 10 working days. - 2.5 Parents and carers who apply for a place for their child(ren) in the school shall be informed of the outcome of their application by the school within 10 working days of it being received. - The school shall maintain a waiting list of applicants.
+- has been requested.
+Parents and carers who apply after the closing date will be notified of an offer after the 5 June. - 2.3 Parents and carers who apply for other year groups shall return completed application forms to the Local Authority Admissions Team or the school. - 2.4 The Admissions Committee shall meet as and when necessary to ensure that all applications are considered within 10 working days. - 2.5 Parents and carers who apply for a place for their child(ren) in the school shall be informed of the outcome of their application by the school within 10 working days of it being received. - 2.6 The school shall maintain a waiting list of applicants.
 This list shall be ranked in the same order of priority as the over subscription criteria outlined in paragraph 2.9 below.
 The waiting list will be maintained until 31 December of the admission year. - 2.7 The school shall inform the Local Authority on a weekly basis (during term-time) of any vacancies that exist in any year group. - 2.8 The school shall clear its waiting list on a termly basis.
 To remain on the waiting list a re-application would need to be made before the start of the next term using the Local Authority's in-year admissions application form.
-For a Reception place it will be necessary to re-apply every term after January 2021. - 2.9 When there are more applicants than places available for a child in a year group or class, preference will be given, in the following order of priority, to those children: - (1) who are, or have previously been, in public care (see section 3 below);
+For a Reception place it will be necessary to re-apply every term after January 2021. - 2.9 When there are more applicants than places available for a child in a year group or class, preference will be given, in the following order of priority, to those children: - (1) who are looked-after, or who were previously looked after, but ceased to be so because, immediately after being looked-after, they became subject to an adoption order, child arrangements, or a special guardianship order. in state care outside of England (see section 3 below for definitions);